hpwit/artnetesp32v2/README.md

 I suggest you read [https://github.com/hpwit/artnetESP32/blob/master/README.md] for consideration about using artnet

 ## Prerequisites
-Here are what I use in my tests
+Here is what I use in my tests

 * If you want to use artnet to display leds, this library requires the usage of [https://github.com/hpwit/I2SClocklessLedDriver] or [https://github.com/hpwit/I2SClocklessVirtualLedDriver] the latest library is in the case if you use the virtual pins for best results.
 I haven't fully tester it with FastLED
 * Compiled with arduino with 2.0.6 core library
-* board choosen DevModule (esp32) not (Arduino because it does not link the netif library)
+* Board choosen DevModule (esp32) not (Arduino because it does not link the netif library)
+* I've made a small c program (sorry no python lol)  in `sendartnet` directory to test the code `udpsend.c`.
+This program sends artnet formatted universes at the speed that you desire.
+  => to compile : `gcc udpsend.c -o udpsend`
+  => usage *udpsend delay_between_universes_in_microseconds fps nb_of_universes ip_address* : `udpsend 100 40 35 192.168.0.11`
+  => this will send 35 universes @ 40fps to the ip address 192.168.0.11 with 100us(0.1ms) between universes
+  => do not forget to activate the debug level to 'Info'

 ## Other stuff
    * If you want to get some stat please activate the info debug level 'Tools>Core Debug Level>>Info'
-   * Have some fun !!
    * do not hesitate to contact me if any question and please let me know about your builds with my libraires
    * The code is not super clean yet so please be indulgent
    * I have tried to test as much as I can with my panel [https://www.youtube.com/watch?v=CmE4naL7m_8]
+   * Have some fun !!

 ## Declaration